 With this pedal, you'll have easy access to over 300 presets, 9 speaker cabs, and you'll never have to lug around an amp again thanks to its incredible IRs and models.

 It wouldn’t be fair to categorize the Strymon Iridium as a typical preamp pedal, because it really does offer so much more.
-We were able to use it just as we would any other preamp pedal, from our guitar direct into the amp, and we also had the options of running it directly into a PA system, or using it as an amp/cab modeler for recording.
+The pedal gives you the option to run the pedal from guitar direct into an amp, directly into a PA system, or using it as an amp/cab modeler for recording.

 The Iridium featured three modeled amps with a choice of three cabs for each amp.
 Each amp had its own drive, optional reverb, and a 3-band EQ to sculpt the tone further.
-As if that wasn’t enough, we were also able to replace all the onboard cabs with several impulse response cabinet options using the included Impulse Manager software.
+If that wasn’t enough, we were also able to replace all the onboard cabs with several impulse-response cabinet options using the included Impulse Manager software.

 Verdict: The Strymon Iridium lives up to the brand’s legacy of creating game-changing stompboxes.
-It’s a handsome, easy to use unit that combines the kind of features found on traditional preamp pedals, together with some high end modeling functionality.
-It’s not the most affordable preamp pedal in the roundup, but if you’ve got the budget, it’s definitely worth your consideration.
+It’s a handsome, easy-to-use unit that combines the kind of features found on traditional preamp pedals with some high-end modeling functionality.
+It’s not the most affordable option, but if you’ve got the budget, it’s definitely worth your consideration.

 Solid construction and excellent sonic performance.

 This preamp pedal is an excellent choice for anybody who has joined the digital revolution.
 It offers a huge range of amps, cabs, features, and settings at much lower price than you'd expect.